dhuss42/ft_irc/progress.md

 [] test userlimit when set in channel
 [] test userLimit on Server
-	[] think about implementing a cap for users to Join since the server is not allowed to shutdown [] check for leaks again
+	[] think about implementing a cap for users to Join since the server is not allowed to shutdown [] How Many Channels can 1 user join?
+	- consider enforcing a limit for Channels
+[] check for leaks again
-	[] free all channels when server stops
+	[x] free all channels when server stops
-	[] also Make methods for cleaning up clients and closing sockets and callthem in destructor instead of doing it all in destructor
+	[x] also Make methods for cleaning up clients and closing sockets and callthem in destructor instead of doing it all in destructor
 [x] register on intra
 [] test on Linux
 [] eval Point
 [] clean up
 	[] make some sort of order in files
 	[] look for functions that are not used
-	[] add 42 header everywhere
+	[x] add 42 header everywhere
 	[] method descriptions
-	[] non-member methods like in utils.cpp look up ruling in 42 [] consier what to display during server run (not a lot since std::cout hinders performance) [] test strange printf input with nc -> segfaulted
+	[] non-member methods like in utils.cpp look up ruling in 42 [] consier what to display during server run (not a lot since std::cout hinders performance) [] delete Architecture branch
+[] test strange printf input with nc -> segfaulted
+[] maybe implement clientSendBuffer because if segfault
+	- try to replicate segfault first
+[] check for signals
+[] default constructor

 ## ====== Day 1 == 25.06 ======